![]() |

 Before being able to use a data table, you should have a model that works correctly.
 Otherwise, the results of the table are worthless.

-the following numbers and formulas the appropriate cells.
+*Enter the following numbers and formulas in the appropriate cells.

 To create a data table, two data are always required.
-There are the cells of that you want to see the results and the values that you want to change with regard to the current values.
-These data are always placed on the first line and the first column of the table.
+There are the cells that will show the results and the cell that contains the values that you want to change with regard to the current values.
+These data are always placed on the first row and the first column of the table.
 It's also important not to mix the values and the cells.
 The cells you want to see the results are placed horizontally and the values you wish to change are placed vertically.

-According to the data that you entered of the previous picture, the values to you wish to change are on the first column and cells you wish to see the result is on the first line.
-The data table will show the effect on payments and total, cells of the first line, according to the changes in the interest rate from the first column.
-Because you want to know what happens to your payment and on the grand total when the interest rate changes, you must also know in that cell the interest rate is stored.
+According to the data of the example you just entered, the values you want to change are on the first column and the cells you wish to see the result on are on the first row.
+The data table will show the effect on payments and total in the cells that are on the first row and according to the changes in the interest rate from the first column.
+Because you want to know what happens to your payment and the grand total when the interest rate changes.
+You also need to know in what cell the interest rate are stored.
 In this exercise, it's the B2 cell.

-You can now ask Excel to fill-in the data table, to replace the contents of the first line, the first column or both.
+You can now ask Excel to fill-in the data table and to replace the contents of the first row, the first column or both.
 Because it's about a data table with a single variable, only the following two boxes will have a cell address.

 Press the OK button.